What does Keyword Optimisation mean?

 Long-tail keywords are longer and more specific search phrases that typically have lower competition than more general, short keywords.
 They not only help attract more focussed traffic, but often convert better because they reflect a specific search intent.
 The use of long-tail keywords is therefore an important part of a keyword optimisation strategy.

 When optimising for long-tail keywords, it's crucial to include them in a way that the content still flows naturally and is easy to read.
-Keywords should never be crammed into the text; they should be integrated in a way that feels logical and natural to the reader.
+Search keywords should never be crammed into the text; they should be integrated in a way that feels logical and natural to the reader.
 This can involve including keywords in headlines, meta descriptions, product descriptions and blog posts.

 On-page optimisation and content relevance